RaglandCodes/Note/README.md

 ## What's new
-- Can add new notes (GraphQL mutations)
-- Can't 👍 others notes
+- Users can hover over the ♥ multiple times

 ## Limitations
-- Likes can only be seen on the database.
-Not on the front end
-- Same user can like multiple times
+- Same user can like the same note multiple times
 - Can't edit / delete your notes